Financial Guide and Steps To Take After The Death Of A Spouse

 15. Selling Possessions Or Giving Them Away

 Selling or giving away your spouse's possessions can be emotionally difficult.
 However, there's no rush.
 Although others may be pressuring you to sell your husband's car, for example, or your children may be asking for favorite items that belonged to their father, don't sell or give away anything until you are ready.
 You may sell the possession for less than it is worth, or you may resent caving into the demands of others.
-Ask others to wait a few weeks or until you are ready so that you can make a clear-headed decision.
+Ask others to wait a few weeks or until you are ready.

 Caution: Don't assume that everything your spouse left behind is yours to sell or give away.
 You are legally forbidden to sell or give away property until a court has awarded it to you because there may be claims against the estate or taking or an inventory may be necessary.